Classification of Histopathology Slides with Persistent Homology Convolutions: Results

+Note that in some instances, specific evaluation scores for the alpha complex and the extended adjacency complex are identical.
+There are two factors that likely contribute to this outcome.
+First, the repetition in scores is an upper limit of model performance over the hyperparameter sweep; the repetition in scores were present among several of the top performing models across the sweeps.
+Second, the image dataset from \citep{arunachalam2019viable} are subdivided images of whole slides.
+In some instances, a subdivision of whole slides yields images with an absence of tissue matter, potentially obfuscating training.
+This may be reflected in the evaluation score with models repeatedly misclassifying samples.

+Models trained with adjacency XPHC data tend to yield the best performance across all metrics with the exception of sensitivity and specificity where it either ties with the alpha complex or slightly under-performs.
+That said, those two filtrations yield very similar performance despite encoding qualitatively different information about the geometry of histopathology slides.
+Namely, the alpha complex encodes the geometry of the cellular and subcelluar structure whereas the adjacency complex measures the grayscale value of cells in a locality.
+Moreover, the improved performance of models trained with PHC indicates that additional information encoded --- namely the locality and cell geometry --- are important for histopathological classification in this dataset.

-Table \ref{sec:phc_speed} compares the runtimes required to compute and process PHC and global persistent homology for this dataset across three different filtrations.
-This includes image preprocessing (thresholding), computing the persistent homology data (either local or global), and vectorizing the resulting data.
+Table \ref{sec:phc_speed} compares the runtimes required to compute and process PHC and global persistent homology for this dataset across the filtrations.
+This includes image preprocessing (thresholding/truncating), computing the persistent homology data (either local or global), and vectorizing the resulting data.
 As expected, persistent homology convolutions can be computed much more quickly than global persistent homology.

 We also consider how model performance varies across the hyperparameter sweep.
-Tables \ref{sec:avg_results} and \ref{sec:avg_filt} display the average metric performance and standard error of each data type aggregated across all trained models.
-Models trained with PHC data generated using height PH or the alpha complex have higher average scores and less variance for each performance metric.
-Interestingly, the height PHC data has higher average scores in accuracy and precision whereas the alpha complex PHC data has higher average scores in sensitivity and specificity.
+Table \ref{sec:avg_results} display the average metric performance and standard error of each data type aggregated across all trained models.
+Models trained with PHC data using any complex have higher average scores and less variance for each performance metric.
+Interestingly, the adjacency XPHC data has higher average scores in accuracy and precision whereas the alpha complex PHC data has higher average scores in sensitivity and specificity.
 This indicates that models trained with PHCs on specific filtrations may exhibit less sensitivity to the choice of parameters and may therefore be easier to work with in practice.
 Moreover, it suggests that PHC can extract meaningful geometric information from the micrographs.